 In fact, 91.1% of the return variation of an investor in US funds and 86% in Canada funds, can be attributed to the choice of asset allocation.

-More importantly, asset allocation can help investors balance the risk in the portfolio against the returns.
+More importantly, asset allocation can help investors balance the risk in their portfolio against the returns.
 This is because asset classes have exhibited varying risk and returns historically.